The Chiltern Hundreds (film): Critical reception

+The Monthly Film Bulletin wrote: "An entertaining and well-paced adaptation of the successful stage comedy about politics and the landed gentry."

+Picture Show wrote: "Hilarious comedy....
+Witty and amusing dialogue is perfectly delivered by a chosen cast, in which Cecil Parker, as the butler, gives a magnificent performance, and is run close by A.E.
+Matthews, whose portrayal of Lord Lister is a joy."

+Variety wrote: "Although bearing obvious resemblance to its stage origin ... it is a smooth production, relying more on characterization than story, and told with a neat turn of comedy. ...
+At times, the action moves slowly, but the dialog is full of punch, the casting is first-rate, and the lensing and editing are up to standard."

 Bosley Crowther in The New York Times noted "a somewhat slapdash lot of fooling.
 It rambles all over the place and is perilously uneven in its humorous attack.
 But it does offer several stinging sideswipes at the "plutocrats, peers and parasites," and kids class distinctions and traditions in a pleasantly good-natured way.
-In the title role of the butler, Cecil Parker—he who played the pompous colonel in the last episode of "Quartet"—is delightfully foolish and mannered, but A. E. Matthews as the butler's ranking boss, a beautifully addle-brained old codger, runs away with the show.
+In the title role of the butler, Cecil Parker – he who played the pompous colonel in the last episode of Quartet – is delightfully foolish and mannered, but A. E. Matthews as the butler's ranking boss, a beautifully addle-brained old codger, runs away with the show.
 Mr. Matthews' illustration of the complacence of an impoverished earl may not be wholly consistent but it glistens brightly in spots.
 David Tomlinson also does nicely as the thoroughly light-weight young lord and Lana Morris, Tom Macaulay and Marjorie Fielding are amusing in other roles."